sxdjt/multi-status-indicator-card/README.md

 # Multi Status Indicator Card

-A compact, configurable [Home Assistant](https://www.home-assistant.io/) custom card that displays multiple on/off entity states as labeled icons in a flexible grid layout.
-Supports optional tap-to-toggle, state-based coloring, and last-changed timestamps.
+A compact, configurable [Home Assistant](https://www.home-assistant.io/) custom card that displays multiple entity states as labeled icons in a flexible grid layout.
+Supports tap-to-toggle, state-based coloring, last-changed timestamps, and multiple entity types.

 Yes, this is similar to the default HA [Glance card](https://www.home-assistant.io/dashboards/glance/), but I wanted something more compact.